Tuesday, August 22nd at The Yard

 About Azro Cady

-In 2014, the AC song "Pattern for Panic" was featured on radio legend Vin Scelsa's legendary show Idiot's Delight.
+In 2014 the AC song “Pattern For Panic” was featured on radio legend Vin Sclesa’s show Idiot’s Delight.

-The new EP was recorded at Ismaily's Figure 8 Recordings in Prospect Heights, Brooklyn.
-It will feature 5 new songs written by Hoffman, including 3 co-written with poet and musician Robert O. Leaver (Birdthrower).
+AC’s latest EP -AZRO CADY III was co-produced by renowned multi-instrumentalist, composer, and producer Shahzad Ismaily.
+The EP was recorded at Ismaily’s Figure 8 Recordings in Brooklyn.
+It features 5 new songs written by Hoffman, including 3 co-written with poet and musician Robert O. Leaver a.k.a.
+Birdthrower.

-Flip Scipio a Dutch born guitarist and MV denizen, builds and repairs guitars for a name drop list of high-profile musicians. http://flipscipio.com/ He is the subject of the 2007 documentary Talking Guitars.
-A closet virtuoso for years – Flip’s wizardry has been unleashed as the lead guitarist for AC.
+Flip Scipio, a Dutch born guitarist and Martha’s Vineyard denizen, builds and repairs guitars for a name-drop list of high-profile musicians.
+He is the subject of the 2007 documentary Talking Guitars.
+A closet virtuoso for years, Flip’s wizardry has been unleashed as the lead guitarist for AC. flipscipio.com

-On percussion, harmonica and vocals is Trina Hamlin.
+On percussion, harmonica, and vocals, is Trina Hamlin.
 Originally from Golden Valley, MN, Trina has made her way around the globe from NYC to Kathmandu and beyond playing music.
-She started her journey at the Minnesota State Fair and worked her way up to the Newport Folk Festival playing blues infused guitar, harmonica, piano and singing.
-Along the way she decided it was even more fun to play music with others and found a way to become a rhythm section. https://en.wikipedia.org/wiki/Trina_Hamlin
+She started her journey at the Minnesota State Fair and worked her way up to the Newport Folk Festival playing blues-infused guitar, harmonica, piano, and singing.
+Along the way, she decided it was even more fun to play music with others and found a way to become a rhythm section.